gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - executing a `CompositeModelRequest` for more than one root project throws an `IllegalArgumentException`
 - all Buildship tests must pass unaltered

-### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for multiple imported Gradle builds
+### Story - Buildship queries model result to determine set of Eclipse projects for multiple imported Gradle builds

-This story builds on the previous by converting Buildship to create and use a single `GradleComposite` instance where multiple Gradle projects have been imported into Eclipse.
+This story builds on the previous by converting Buildship to create and use a model result where multiple Gradle projects have been imported into Eclipse.

 When importing a new Gradle build, projects for all previously imported Gradle builds will need to be refreshed.